Perth Busport

-Perth Busport is an underground bus station, located underneath Wellington Street, Perth, Western Australia.
+Perth Busport is an underground central bus station in Perth, Western Australia, located underneath Wellington Street.
 It was officially opened by then Premier of Western Australia Colin Barnett and then Minister for Transport Dean Nalder on 13 July 2016.

 Description

 Perth Busport is located underground, west of Perth railway station, between Wellington, Roe Street and Milligan streets.
 There are two bus access points, from Wellington Street and Milligan Street, and three passenger entrances, at Yagan Square, Queen Street, and King Street.
 The underground lounge is air-conditioned, contains 160 seats, two kiosks, and digital screens displaying updated departure information.
 Buses loop around the lounge, which is surrounded by double-glazed glass, and has sixteen stands grouped into four areas, each with four stands.

 History

 Perth Busport commenced operations on 17 July 2016, served by 25 Transperth routes operated by Path Transit, Swan Transit and Transdev WA.
 The temporary Roe Street bus station closed on the same day as the new busport opened.
+Perth Busport occupies the site of the former Wellington Street bus station.